thardiganmdphd/Schloss_CodeClub_13/code/README.md

-downalded mothur for use in this project
+Downloaded mothur for use in this project